Commission to Inquire into Child Abuse: Establishment and functions

 The commission was first established on an administrative basis in May 1999, under Judge Mary Laffoy.
 The first objective set for the commission was to consider the broad terms of reference then provided to it, determine if these needed refining, and recommend to Government the powers and safeguards it would need to do its work effectively.
 The Commission reported to the Government in September and October 1999.
 The commission to Inquire into Child Abuse Act, 2000 (the Act) was enacted on 26 April 2000.
 The 2000 Act followed closely the recommendations in the reports of the non-statutory Commission, and was extended by the commission to Inquire into Child Abuse (Amendment) Act, 2005.

-Judge Laffoy announced her intention to resign on 2 September 2003, following the announcement by the Department of Education (Ireland) of a review relating to the Commission's scope.
+Judge Laffoy announced her intention to resign on 2 September 2003, following the announcement by the Department of Education and Science of a review relating to the commission's scope.
 In her letter of resignation she stated that "... the cumulative effect of those factors, each of which has been characterised by long periods of uncertainty for the Commission, has effectively negatived the guarantee of independence in the performance of its functions [...] and has militated against the Commission being able to perform its statutory functions as envisaged by the Oireachtas with reasonable expedition."
 She was succeeded by Justice Sean Ryan.

 The Statutory Commission established under the 2000–2005 Acts had four primary functions: